By day, Sonya Sanders works for Sean Kilkenny. By night, Kilkenny works for Sanders.

 He said the hiring was ruled “perfectly legal” by an outside law firm consulted by Norristown and himself.
-That law firm, Timoney-Knox of Fort Washington, did recommend stringent limits on Sanders’s oversight of Kilkenney as Norristown’s solicitor.
+That law firm, Timoney-Knox of Fort Washington, did recommend stringent limits on Sanders’s oversight of Kilkenny as Norristown’s solicitor.

 He said his role as solicitor for Norristown predates Sanders’ election to Norristown Council by a decade.